 Professors Daniel Fine, Paul Kalina, and Bryon Winn received a half million dollar grant to create a new motion capture and virtual reality studio with professional equipment and ability for virtual production.
 The studio is a laboratory for research and teaching where our faculty and students can work across disciplines to create theatre for the 21st century.
 These new technologies prepare our students for professional careers in the entertainment industry of the future and support our mission of innovation in the area of digital arts.

-Learn More About Our Facilities
+Learn More About Our STATE-OF-THE-ART Facilities

 Throughout the three years in Iowa City, students have ample opportunities to hone their collaboration and communication skills and receive feedback on class work and design assignments with the expectation that they will build on each experience and continuously fine-tune their processes.
 Design students are also encouraged to work closely with their faculty during design assignments and can meet with faculty at any time to problem solve or to request feedback.